barryclark/jekyll-now/_posts/2016-01-08-how-to-install-jekyll.markdown

 ---

+Do the following if you want to install Jekyll on your local machine.

 <-- [Previous](/about-jekyll-and-github/) --- [Next](/getting-started-with-jekyll/) -->

 <b>Install Jekyll for `Windows`:</b> don't know about it, j/k.
 Jekyll is really made for Mac, but <a href="http://jekyll-windows.juthilo.com/" target="_blank">Try this guy.